 Social Media’s Hidden Liability Risks

-Now more than ever, many of us are relying on technology to stay connected with the outside world as we practice social distancing during the COVID-19 pandemic.
+Now more than ever, many of us are relying on technology to stay connected with the outside world as we emerge from the COVID-19 pandemic.
 Social media is quickly replacing face-to-face interaction with family, friends, and acquaintances of all generations.

 Many parents and their children are at home working remotely or completing schoolwork online, visiting popular social media websites throughout the day and at night to connect with friends and catch up on newsfeeds.
 While social media does have its benefits, it also brings individuals and families additional risks that are elevated at this time of increased online activity.